Setting up Two-Factor Authentication - YubiKey

 - Slot 1: If you tap the YubiKey once, it generates a 44-character security key whose first 12 characters are unique to this slot.
 For every subsequent login through this slot, the first 12 characters remain the same and the rest of the 32 characters are randomized.

 - Slot 2: If you tap and hold the YubiKey for 2-5 seconds, it generates a 44-character security key whose first 12 characters are unique to this slot.
-For every subsequent login through this slot, the first 12 characters remain the same and the rest of the 32 characters are randomized.
+For every subsequent login through this slot, the first 12 characters will remain the same and the rest of the 32 characters will be randomized.

 - Here's a sample output from a YubiKey where the button has been pressed three times.

 - Password Manager Pro matches the 12-character key against your account in its database and verifies the same for the second level of authentication during future login attempts.

 - After submitting the YubiKey one-time password, click Register and Login.

 Note : By default, YubiKey generates slot 1 passcode for NFC configured mobile devices.
 You can set slot 2 passcode as default by changing the setting from slot 1 to slot 2 using the Yubikey Personalization tool.